-Before prepping the ingredients, turn the slow cooker on to the HIGH setting for 15 minutes, until the insert is warmed through.
+Before prepping the ingredients, turn a 6-quart slow cooker on to the HIGH setting for 15 minutes, until the insert is warmed through.
 Julienne 1 inch of the ginger and set aside for garnish.
 Mince the remaining ginger.

-Heat the oil in a large skillet over high heat, with a lid handy.
-Tilt the skillet to pool the oil and add the fenugreek seeds; cover immediately to prevent splattering.
+Heat the oil in a large skillet over high heat until shimmering, with a lid handy.
+Tilt the skillet to pool the oil and add the fenugreek seeds to the oil; cover immediately to prevent splattering.
 When the seeds have stopped sputtering, add the onions.
-Sauté the onions for 7 to 8 minutes until light golden-brown.
-Add the browned onions to the slow cooker and mix in the pork, minced ginger, garlic, serrano chiles, turmeric, ground red chile, and salt.
-Cook on low heat for 3 1/2 hours.
+Sauté until the onions are light golden-brown, 7 to 8 minutes.
+Transfer to the slow cooker.
+Add the pork, minced ginger, garlic, serrano chiles, turmeric, ground red chile, and salt and stir to combine.
+Cover and cook on the LOW setting for 3 1/2 hours.

-Grind together the coriander seeds, cumin seeds, mustard seeds, cloves, cardamom, peppercorns, cassia, and sugar in a spice grinder.
+Grind together the coriander, cumin seds, mustard seeds, cloves, cardamom, peppercorns, cassia, and sugar in a spice grinder.
 Add the ground spice blend to the pork, mix well, and continue to cook on low for an additional 30 minutes.
-Turn the slow cooker off and stir in the tamarind pulp and vinegar.
+Turn the slow cooker off and stir in the tamarind paste and vinegar.
 Serve garnished with the julienned ginger.

-- If you have bulk tamarind pulp, use a 2- to 3-ounce piece to extract the paste.
+- Tamarind pulp: If you have bulk tamarind pulp, use a 2- to 3-ounce piece to extract the paste.

 Reprinted with permission from The New Indian Slow Cooker by Neela Paniz, copyright (c) 2014.
 Published by Ten Speed Press.